• Related Sites

 Saturdays, Sunday and Public Holiday: Closed.

 The ICA will not provide assistance to stop the child from being taken out of Singapore if the above steps are not complied with.
-Our Specialist Divorce Lawyers can assist in making this process an expedient one in this critical period of tight timelines.
+Our Experienced Divorce Lawyers can assist in making this process an expedient one in this critical period of tight timelines.

-Step 4: Send a copy of the email sent to ICA containing the extracted Court order and the Undertaking to your spouse/ex-spouse or their solicitor’s email.
+• Step 4: Send a copy of the email sent to ICA containing the extracted Court order and the Undertaking to your spouse/ex-spouse or their solicitor’s email.

-1. Make an application for interim custody, care and control over your child
+Make an application for interim custody, care and control over your child

-Concurrent with an application for an injunction to restrain your spouse from removing the child from Singapore, you can make an application for interim custody, care and control (“ICCC”) over your child while the divorce proceedings are ongoing.
+Concurrent with an application for an injunction to restrain your spouse from removing the child from Singapore, you can make an application for Interim Custody, Care and Control (“ICCC”) over your child while the divorce proceedings are ongoing.

 To apply for an ICCC order, you must submit an application to the Court under the Guardianship of Infants Act (“GIA”).
 This application must include the following: